New Season of Music

 To many in the Greater Lansing community, the intimate and acoustically superior Fairchild Theatre on the campus of Michigan State University is a gem they discover and then love because of amazing performances and the fact that there’s not a bad seat in the house.
 With the release of the upcoming 2018-19 season, the MSU College of Music is encouraging more members of the community to discover this excellent concert space right in their backyard.

 The new Music at MSU season runs from September through April featuring a wide variety of superb classical and jazz performances.
 Handel, Mozart, Bernstein, and a Strauss opera are all presented by the same college that brings top-notch jazz to the community including acclaimed visiting artists. [preview the series below]

-The college will kick-off the musical season with “Fairchild Fanfare” on Saturday, September 15, at 3 p.m.
+The college will kick-off the musical season with “Fairchild Fanfare” on Saturday, September 15, at 8 p.m. (note time change from 3 p.m.)
 Part of the MSU Federal Credit Union Showcase Series, this event is a fast-paced montage with a fabulous array of musical talent including faculty artists and students performing works for piano four-hands, marimba, voice, strings, brass, woodwinds as well as jazz.
 A highlight of this series will be Chicago-based super-group Eighth Blackbird on Wednesday, April 10 at 7:30 p.m., defined as adventurous, vibrant and known for performing from memory, employing choreography and more.